Kobi Kambon

 Kobi Kazembe Kambon (a.k.a.
-Joseph A. Baldwin; November 29, 1943 - December 31, 2018) was an American educator and psychologist.
+Joseph A. Baldwin; November 29, 1943 – December 31, 2018) was an American educator and psychologist.
 His research has been particularly influential in areas relating to African (Black) Psychology, cultural survival in the face of cultural oppression, and mental health.
 A former National President of the Association of Black Psychologists (ABPsi), Kambon published over 60 scholarly articles, and wrote five books, including two textbooks that are frequently used in Psychology and Black Studies courses across the country.

 In many of his published works, Kambon took an Afrocentric approach to the study of African Americans, suggesting that while Black personalities are biogenetic in origin, they are still subject to environmental variables that, when alien (not African), can serve to inhibit and interfere with normal development of the Black personality.
 He developed various tools, including the African Self-Consciousness Scale (ASCS), The Worldviews Scale (WVS), and the Cultural Misorientation Scale (CMS), in order to measure personality, mental health, and social variables that relate to and may characterize the Black experience in the context of Western culture.
 Kambon retired from his position as department chair and professor in the Psychology Department at Florida A&M University in 2014 following a 30-year career at the institution.

 Early life and education

 Kobi Kazembe Kambon (a.k.a.
 Joseph A. Baldwin) was born in Jasper, Alabama, November 29, 1943.
 His mother, Mable E. Guyton- Baldwin was a schoolteacher and community-civic leader who died in 1996 at the age of 92.
 His father, Andrew Baldwin Sr., was first a coal miner and then a Baptist minister who died in 1969 at the age of 76.
 Kambon was the 9th of 10 children, with four sisters and five brothers.

 He attended Walker County Training School for junior high school and high school, and attended Wilson Jr. College in Chicago.
 Kambon was briefly drafted in the army from 1965 to 1967.

 Kambon transferred to DePaul University in Chicago in 1969, where he received his bachelor's degree in psychology.
-He later acquired a Master of Arts degree in personality-abnormal psychology from Roosevelt University (1971), and a Ph.D. in personality and social psychology from the University of Colorado in Boulder (1975).
+He then acquired a Master of Arts degree in personality-abnormal psychology from Roosevelt University in 1971 and a Ph.D. in personality and social psychology from the University of Colorado Boulder in 1975.